 The IC 4047 can be configured as a free running astable MV, and also as a monostable MV.

-In the astable mode the chip provides the option of integrating external triggering inputs, also called true gating and compliment gating modes.
+In the astable mode the chip provides the option of integrating external triggering inputs, also called true gating and complement gating modes.

 The following explanation suggests how the pinouts of the IC 4047 may be configured for implementing the above discussed operating modes: